Andy-set-studio/personal-site-hylia/src/posts/jamstack-ifttt-and-netlify-a-power-trio.md

 I wanted mine to be rendered at build time though, so I used [Eleventy JavaScript data files](https://www.11ty.dev/docs/data-js/) to [create a function](https://github.com/hankchizljaw/microblog/blob/master/src/_data/likes.js) that fetches my feed, converts it to JSON, then returns a nice array of items.
 This then gets [paginated by Eleventy](https://www.11ty.dev/docs/pagination/#paging-an-array).
 Lovely stuff.

 I turned it all out in about half an hour and was really happy with that.
 I really love how Eleventy enables super rapid development.
+You can [see the final result, here](https://microblog.hankchizljaw.com/likes/0/).

 Later on though, I thought “what if I don’t post on my Micro Blog for a while and like a few articles in Feedbin in the meantime”.
 This was a pretty valid thought, so it was back to the drawing board to work it out.